fnando/page_meta/README.md

         title: "Welcome to MyApp"
 ```

-Previously, you could also use the `page_meta.titles` scope, but this is now
+Previously, you could also use the `page_meta.{titles,description,keywords}` scopes, but this is now
 deprecated in favor of the above.

 ```yaml